l7mp/stunner/README.md

 ### Installation

 The simplest way to deploy the demo is to use the [manifest](kubernetes/kurento-webrtc.yaml) packaged with STUNner.
-Note: you need to have the STUNner git repository clones locally for this to work, and STUNner must be running with the default configuration.
+Note: you need to have the STUNner git repository cloned locally for the demo to work, and STUNner must be running with the default configuration.

 ```console
 $ kubectl apply -f kubernetes/kurento-webrtc.yaml